moshenahmias/funcv/README.md

 Arguments that translates to function parameters (ex: not constant) require a `func.Converter`.

-The package includes converters for Strings, Integers and Booleans.
+The package includes converters for Strings, Integers, Floats and Booleans.

 ### Groups